▶️ Restaurants, community come together for The Great Madras Community Dine Out

-Nearly 30 restaurants in Jefferson County participated in its first-ever “The Great Madras Community Dine Out.”
+Nearly 30 restaurants in Jefferson County participated in the first-ever “The Great Madras Community Dine Out.”

 “We are hoping to raise some money to support some of the programs that we are doing currently at the pantry.
 One of the things that we are working on is trying to get nutritious, well-balanced choices for our clients,” said Executive Director of the Madras Community Food Pantry Kathleen May.